SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-10-19-Managing-your-client-side-libraries.markdown

 ![[Comparing file selection]]({{"/assets/images/20191019/ComparingFileSelection.png" | relative_url }})

 LibMan has out-of-the-box support for several sources but you can use the filesystem source if you need a file from another source.
 See the screenshot below for an example.
-The filesystem fallback only works with a complete url to a single file in the library input field.
+The filesystem fallback only works with a complete URL to a single file in the library input field.
 (It will not work with wildcards or a directory).

 ![[Visual editor filesystem search]]({{"/assets/images/20191019/FilesystemSearch.png" | relative_url }})

 ### How to bundle and minify your custom scripts

-When you create new .NET Core web project in Visual Studio, an empty site.css and site.js with their minified counterparts will be added.
+When you create a new .NET Core web project in Visual Studio, an empty site.css and site.js with their minified counterparts will be added.
 When editing the unminified files, the minified files will not be updated with the changes made.
 You will need to configure an additional minification tool to enable the minification.

 I use the [BuildBundlerMinifier](https://github.com/madskristensen/BundlerMinifier) NuGet package to bundle and minify my own custom script and stylesheet files.
 To use it, first install the BuildBindlerMinifier package and add a  bundleconfig.json to the project containing the JSON contents as shown below to enable minification of the default files.
 Note that the input files parameter is an array, so you could provide multiple input files to bundle into one output file.